 Athletics have long been a part of Luther College High School’s tradition.
 Luther’s athletic teams and individual athletes demonstrate passion and determination, helping to build Lion Pride.
 Student involvement in athletics promotes not only physical health and team spirit, but also cooperation, communication, sportsmanship and time management.

-Game schedules for most of Luther's athletics teams can be found on the school event calendar or on the Regina High School Athletics Association’s website.
+Looking for game schedules?
+Schedules for most of Luther's athletics teams can be found on the left in the Game Schedule menu or on the Regina High School Athletics Association’s website.

 One of the major goals of Saskatchewan education is to teach future generations how to become educated, productive citizens of a liberal democracy.
 We believe, therefore, the development of the next generation will depend on how well we prepare them both in and out of the classroom.
 Our belief is based in experiences with students, teachers, and coaches.